 What Are Job Duties for a Pharmacy Assistant?

 Pharmacy assistants and technicians are responsible for handling clerical functions in the pharmacy as well as assisting the licensed pharmacist in selling and preparing medication to patients.
-In order to work as a pharmacy assistant, an individual should have some on-the-job training or a certificate from a vocational training program or community college.
+Keep reading to find out what pharmacy assistants do and how their jobs differ somewhat from technicians.
 Schools offering Pharmacy Technology degrees can also be found in these popular choices.

 The job duties of a pharmacy assistant includes operating the cash register, handling money transactions, answering phone calls, and doing clerical work in the pharmacy.
 Pharmacy assistants also assist licensed pharmacists with selling and preparing medication to patients in retail pharmacy drugstores.
 These pharmaceutical responsibilities are similar to the duties of a pharmacy technician, who distributes medication to patients, but pharmacy assistants typically have less responsibility.

 |Job Outlook (2014-2024)||0% (little to no growth expected)|

 |Professional Certification||Pharmacy assistants who go on to become technicians may be required to earn certification by some states and/or employers.|

 |Similar Occupations||Dental assistants, medical assistants, health information technicians, medical transcriptionists (for pharmacy technicians)|

 Source: U.S. Bureau of Labor Statistics